kamalkne/br-r2/README.md

 gulp command might give error if you do not have ruby installed in your system.
 (Ruby is needed since project uses sass)

+## Features on master branch -

+1. Only title field is editable
+2. Sorting on the basis of Date.
+[Click on table header - date (sort) in order to apply sorting]
+3. On successfull create or edit, alert message will be displayed!

 ## Note -